Jelika/rsschool-2019Q1-cv/cv.md

 * Telegram: https://t.me/anzhelika_smirnova
 * Inst: http://instagram.com/anzhelika__smirnova
 # What I`m doing here?
 Some words about my life: over the years have a great motivation to go into programming & currently ready to devote a lot of time to this, without sleep, etc., and all for have great expertise in this area.
+Fill in the gaps that remain after university.
 # I hope i have
 Intermediate knowledge of C++, HTML,CSS,JS.
 # Experience